An E-Commerce Peak Season Checklist for Warehouse and Distribution

-Large and experienced Payment Service Providers are deemed as Reliable since they provide guarantees when dealing with shady transactions coming from customers or complex payments.
-They often stand in for missing revenue caused by unsuccessful payments or handle the issue-resolving process themselves.
-Disputes are handled by the Payment Service Providers which again, contributes to your resource efficiency as you do not need to handle any sticky situations yourself.
+- Reliability and Issue-resolving – A large and experienced merchant of record typically provide guarantees of service and are usually seen as more reliable.
+They often work to reduce missing revenue following unsuccessful payments or resolve problems themselves.
+Disputes are handled by the payment service providers which again, contributes to your resource efficiency as you do not need to handle any MOR pay sticky situations yourself.

-Most Payment Service Providers are also fully transparent.
-This means that they allow you complete clarity throughout the whole payment operating process at any time.
-This, combined with clear and straightforward communication, helps build a strong and reliable relationship with your company.
-They often provide 24/7 support meaning that issues can be resolved quickly, should they arise.
+- Transparency and Clear Communication – Most payment service providers are also fully transparent.
+Their complete clarity in all activities combines with straightforward communication.
+More visibility helps build a strong and reliable relationship with the seller of record.
+Plus, they often provide 24/7 support meaning that issues can be resolved quickly, should they arise.
 Customers in turn should expect minimum downtime and are less likely to bounce before completing their order.

-Would you like to know more about how your Business can improve by staying up to date with the latest innovations regarding Payments and Payment Service Providers?
+Would you like to know more about how your Business can improve by staying up to date with the latest innovations regarding payment types and payment service providers?
 Talk to a ModusLink Expert today by clicking here!

 Fibontix.
 (2022, 9 januari).
 Top Payment Service Providers | Key Factors & What to Expect.
 Fibonatix.
 Geraadpleegd op 11 februari 2022, van https://www.fibonatix.com/resources/what-to-look-for-top-payment-service-providers/